Range of Motion.

 Range of Motion is the movement of a joint within a 3-dimensional space.

-Before performing Remedial Massage or a Thai massage and or MLD session, we check for a Range of Motion, know also as ROM.
+Before performing a Myotherapy, Remedial Massage, or a Thai massage session, we check for a Range of Motion, also know as ROM.

 Checking for ROM is to establish the functionality of the joint and the muscles that surround it.

-For example, when a client walks in complaining of cervical pain, the first thing we look in too after the postural assessment, are the ROM.
+For example, when a client walks in complaining of cervical pain, the first thing we look in too after the postural assessment is the ROM.

 A postural assessment is an evaluation of the skeletal structure.

-After that, we ask the client to do certain movements with their head.
+After that, we ask the client to do specific movements with their head.

 Like, Rotation side to side, flexion, extension, and lateral flexion.